Workshop - Experimental Cycle - Spring 2025

 With Erin Weisgerber

-Members $30 | Non-members $50
+Member $30 | Non-member $50

-Discover the coveted 16mm JK Optical Printer!
-This theoretical workshop will present and demystify this machine beloved by experimental filmmakers: its history, what it is used for, what can be done with it, examples of films that have used it, etc.
+This theoretical workshop will introduce and demystify this machine beloved of experimental filmmakers: its history, what it’s used for, what you can do with it, examples of films that have used it, etc.

-Workshop - Exploratory Cinema - Spring 2024
+Workshop - Experimental Cycle - Spring 2025

 Date / Heure